poftwaresatent/dt8014/README.md

 * For Mac OS X, the recommended way is to use [Macports][].
 This simplifies the GTK+ setup, all you then need is `sudo port install gtk2`.

 * Under Windows, there appear to be two commonly used setups.
-One is to rely on [Cygwin][] (which may be used behind the scenes if you have set up Eclipse with CDT -- but that does not mean it will be easy to extend with your needs for this course).
-The other alternative is to follow the [Win32 instructions][] on the GTK homepage (this sounds easier but I did not try it).
+The most promising (it has been used successfully by at least one of our students with Codeblocks) approach is to follow the official [Win32 instructions][] on the GTK homepage (the 64 bit version can be reached via their download tab at the top of the page).
 Note that you will need to scroll down the page to the **GTK+ 2.x** files, and that there is an all-in-one bundle that should give you all the dependencies as well.
+The other alternative is to rely on [Cygwin][] which appears to be used behind the scenes if you have set up Eclipse with CDT.
+Googling for "cygwin install gtk+" seems to turn up some potentially useful pages if you want to try this option.

 Try to first compile and run the `test-gfx.cpp` and the `test-polydraw.cpp` examples from the `m3-computational-geometry`